wurstscript/wurstscript.github.io/_doc/tutorials/wurstbuild/dependencies.md

 ---
 title: The wurst.build file
 sections:
-- Welcome
 - File Structure
 - Dependencies
+- Build Map Data
 ---

-## Welcome

-This tutorial documents the usage of the wurst setup tool in combination with the wurst.build file to create versionable map and project configuration.

 ## File Structure

-The `wurst.build` file is a yaml file that must reside at the root of your project.
-The `wurst` folder therefore should be right next to it.
+The `wurst.build` file is a yaml file that must reside in the root of your project.
+The `wurst` folder should be right next to it.
 This file controls your project's dependencies and how the map is configured upon a build task.
-All values in this file are optional.
+Almost all values in this file are optional.
 Incomplete or invalid config will be completed by using the map's existing configuration and default values.
-The following is a complete wurst.build file with all fields containing the default values.
-If you are not changing this default values, you can omit the fields.
+The schema is provided on project install for auto complete in vscode.
+You will also find a full example file below.

 ```yml
 projectName: Escape Builder Reloaded